rollup/rollup/docs/02-javascript-api.md

 		// This prints all deferred warnings
 		warnings.flush();

-		// options is an array of "inputOptions" object with an additional "output"
+		// options is an array of "inputOptions" objects with an additional "output"
 		// property that contains an array of "outputOptions".
 		// The following will generate all outputs for all inputs, and write them to disk the same
 		// way the CLI does it: